raul-padua/genai-meli-product-page/RUN.md

 ---

 **🎉 You're all set!
-The MercadoLibre GenAI Evaluation Project should now be running successfully.**
+The GenAI Product Assistant should now be running successfully.**

 For questions or issues, refer to the troubleshooting section above or check the comprehensive README.md for detailed project information.